knative/docs/docs/snippets/quickstart-install.md

 The `quickstart` plugin completes the following functions:

-1. **Checks if you have the selected kubernetes instance installed,** and creates a cluster called `knative`.
+1. **Checks if you have the selected Kubernetes instance installed,** and creates a cluster called `knative`.
 2. **Installs Knative Serving with Kourier** as the default networking layer, and nip.io as the DNS.
 3. **Installs Knative Eventing** and creates an in-memory Broker and Channel implementation.